 Salvation Army assistance programs in Shelby County.

-Some of the services available from the Memphis Salvation Army include shelter, free holiday assistance (Thanksgiving meals or Christmas presents), food, rental as well as utility bill help.
+Some of the services available from the Memphis area Salvation Army include shelter, free holiday assistance (Thanksgiving meals or Christmas presents), food, rental as well as utility bill help.
 However the organization may have information on other local non-profits or resources that people can turn to in addition to these assistance programs.

 The Food Pantry or Mobile Meals Ministry operates in Shelby County.
 The pantry will distribute emergency food boxes and canned items.
 Another focus is on senior citizens, who may receive food, including home delivered meals.
 The mobile canteen also visits areas of need throughout the year, and they also deliver non-perishable food items and snacks to the low income and homeless.